Skip navigation

 Sputum culture

-Routine sputum culture is a laboratory test that looks for germs that cause infection.
+Routine sputum culture is a lab test that looks for germs that cause infection.
 Sputum is the material that comes up from air passages when you cough deeply.

 How the Test is Performed

 A sputum sample is needed.
 You will be asked to cough deeply and spit any phlegm that comes up from your lungs into a special container.
+The thicker the sputum coughed, the better the chances that it represents secretions from the lower respiratory tract and greater likelihood of demonstrating bacteria causing a lung infection.
 The sample is sent to a lab.
 There, part of it is placed in a special dish (culture).
 It is then watched for two to three days or longer to see if bacteria or other disease-causing germs grow.

 How to Prepare for the Test